svineet/termgpt/README.md

 # TGPT: Natural Language to Bash Command Tool

-**TGPT** is a command-line tool that converts natural language prompts into Bash commands.
-It integrates with OpenAI's API and provides extensibility through a plugin system.
+**TGPT** is a command-line tool designed to transform natural language prompts into Bash commands.
+It leverages OpenAI's API and offers extensibility through a robust plugin system.

 ---

 ## Features

-- Convert natural language to Bash commands.
+- Seamlessly convert natural language into Bash commands.
-- Execute or refine commands in an interactive chat mode.
+- Execute commands interactively in a chat mode.
-- Extend functionality via plugins (e.g., `@web` for internet searches).
+- Enhance functionality with plugins (e.g., `@web` for internet searches).

 ---